Dannygelb Logo Landscape Transparent 500px

 The Employment Relations Act 2000 is mostly written in such a way that the onus is on the employer to disprove the allegations of the employee.
 This changes, however, with constructive dismissal as the onus of proof is on the employee to prove that they have been constructively dismissed.
 Most cases for constructive dismissal fail because the burden of proof is very high.
 It is usually only successful in situations where the employer has:

-1. stopped paying the employee
+1. Stopped paying the employee

-2. forced major changes to the employee's working terms and conditions without the agreement of the employee
+2. Forced major changes to the employee's working terms and conditions without the agreement of the employee

-3. informed the employee that if they do not resign, their employment will be terminated.
+3. Informed the employee that if they do not resign, their employment will be terminated.

 If you fear for your personal safety or wellbeing at work then get yourself out of there straight away.
 Once you are in a safe place call me for help (0800 HELP ME).